f0rmiga/gcc-toolchain/sysroot/README.md

 ### Variants

-If you want to build a sysroot containing extra libraries, you can build a variant.
-E.g. the X11:
+If you want to build a sysroot containing extra libraries, you can build a variant, such as the X11
+variant:

 ```shell
 ./sysroot/build.sh x86_64 ./sysroot X11